vyos/vyos-documentation/docs/configuration/service/tftp-server.rst

 .. cfgcmd:: set service tftp-server allow-upload

-Optional, if you want to enable uploads, else TFTP server will act as read-only server.
+Optional, if you want to enable uploads, else TFTP server will act as a read-only server.

 Example